 The smooth coleslaw sauce has just a splash of spice and a hint of smoky flavor from the chipotle.
 It pares so well with the crunch of crisp vegetables and makes a great side dish that goes with big flavors like pork ribs and Santa Maria tri tip.
 This recipe will elevate your summer barbeque and potluck fare to new levels.

 What We Love About Chipotle Coleslaw:

-This recipe isn’t just for summer barbecues, but it’s an excellent side for easy indoor dinners like crockpot chicken or even shrimp tacos.
+This salad recipe isn’t just for summer barbecues, but it’s an excellent side for easy indoor dinners like crockpot chicken or even shrimp tacos.
 It also makes a delicious lunch the next day served up with a tri tip sandwich.

 Feel free to vary how much chipotle pepper you add so that the spice suits your taste.

 - Adjust the spice level to your liking.

 - It is an easy side that compliments all your favorite recipes.

 - A potluck dish to stand out in a crowd.

 - Mayonnaise.
 Store-bought, or homemade.
 You can also use Miracle Whip for a slightly different flavor if that’s what you have on hand.

 - Sour Cream.
 Rounds out the mayonnaise, adds a bit of tang and mellows the spice from the chipotle pepper.